How To Bleed ATV Brakes? Ultimate Guide With 3 Methods 2025

 Tool Requirements

-- A jack-- to obtain the ATV off the ground
+A jack-- to obtain the ATV off the ground

-- A wheel nut tool-- preferably a hand tool as various other electrical torque wrenches are also strong for ATVs
+A wheel nut tool-- preferably a hand tool as various other electrical torque wrenches are also strong for ATVs

-- A hex or Phillips little bit that will fit-- you can additionally make use of a little impact driver
+A hex or Phillips little bit that will fit-- you can additionally make use of a little impact driver

-- A wrench for the bleeder-- most ATV bleeders are 8mm and a boxed end or a flat nut wrenches will certainly work
+A wrench for the bleeder-- most ATV bleeders are 8mm and a boxed end or a flat nut wrenches will certainly work

-- Something to push the brake lever-- this can be a clamp or a helpful person
+Something to push the brake lever-- this can be a clamp or a helpful person

-- Substitute brake liquid-- check the supplier of what type you need, this will also be marked somewhere on the brake storage tank cap.
+Substitute brake liquid-- check the supplier of what type you need, this will also be marked somewhere on the brake storage tank cap.

-- Latex gloves-- brake liquid will certainly not be kind to your hands
+Latex gloves-- brake liquid will certainly not be kind to your hands

-- Some clear vinyl tubes with one end in a container like an old oil bottle-- use it to accumulate the old brake fluid to make right disposal much easier and also less messy.
+Some clear vinyl tubes with one end in a container like an old oil bottle-- use it to accumulate the old brake fluid to make right disposal much easier and also less messy.

 1. Make Use Of The Jack To Lift Your ATV

-You require to jack your ATV as well as remove the wheels before you can bleed the brakes.
+You need to jack your ATV as well as remove the wheels before you can bleed the brakes.
 It is in theory possible to bleed the brakes without removing the wheels but it is much more difficult.
 Removing the wheels makes it easier to reach the bleed nipple so it is suggested.

 2. Take Off the Cap to the Brake Liquid Reservoir